marcin-szmagara/non-euclidean-maze-generation/README.md

 The aim of the project is to test different maze generation algorithms in non-euclidean geometries, with special focus on hyperbolic geometry.

+### Progress

-Currently the project implements a testing framework and simple algorithms.
+Currently the project implements a testing framework and a few generation algorithms.
 These are then tested.

-Next steps:
+Initially planed next steps:
-* implement more algorithms in the current setup
-* focus on hyperbolic geometry with higher radius (much bigger mazes)
-* develop agents solving the mazes to quantitatively compare maze generation performance
+* develop agents solving the mazes to quantitatively compare maze generation performance - won't do as the mazes we generate are small enough to completely judge by eye, no need for metrics

+New next steps:
+* Consider different navigation challenges than mazes, fully procedurally generated, in spirit with hyperrogue.

+### Bulding

+HYPERROGUE_USE_GLEW=1 HYPERROGUE_USE_PNG=1 make

 ### Setup